Government of the 8th Dáil: Amendments to the Constitution of the Irish Free State

-Role of King
+Role of the Monarch

 As well as the constitutional changes above affecting the status of the British monarch, after the abdication of Edward VIII on 11 December 1936, the Executive Council proposed and passed the Executive Authority (External Relations) Act 1936 which reduced the role of the King to external functions only.
 It was followed the following year by the Executive Powers (Consequential Provisions) Act 1937, which completed the process of removing the position of Governor-General from Irish law.

 Proposal of the Constitution of Ireland

 The Executive Council proposed a new Constitution of Ireland which passed final stages in the Dáil on 14 June 1937.
 In a plebiscite held on 1 July 1937, the same date as a general election, the Constitution was approved with the support of 56.5% of votes cast.
 It came into force on 29 December 1937.